epi-center/planning/README.md

   5. Do not do a good job of allowing decision makers to see the impact of potential mitigation measures.
 The impact of mitigation measures on model dynamics is often left to speculation, adding some manually estimated damping term on growth.
 Without deep understanding of the model in question, it is hard to understand the temporal sensitivity of measures or understand the difference in effectiveness of different types of mitigation strategies.
 Further, given that uncertainty estimates are rare, any well designed inclusion of mitigation strategies into models can still lead to poor decision making.
   6. Are often built post-hoc, after the data from an outbreak is well understood.
 While this is understandable, many models suffer from overfitting and confirmation bias.

 As such, we believe that it is time to build a more robust framework for modeling epidemiological risk, starting from first principles as often as possible.
-We believe that a general purpose toolkit should exist that allows the modeling of any new virus in a way that includes new information seamlessly as it is available and gives tools for assessing mitigation strategies.
+We believe that an ecosystem should exist that allows the modeling of any new virus in a way that includes new information seamlessly as it is available and gives tools for assessing mitigation strategies.
 This toolkit should allow for the use of multiple styles of models (including looking at how much different models diverge) and include uncertainty estimates by default.
 This is a huge undertaking, but an incredibly valuable one.

 ## Components